-Quotes are non-publicly solicited bids for items totaling less than \$10,000.
+Quotes are bids for items totaling less than \$10,000 that are not publicly solicited.
 Purchases estimated to be from \$500.00 to \$9,999.00 may be made by the Procurement Services Department instead of the school or department.
 Quotes may be taken by phone or emailed from a minimum of three vendors.
-All quotes should be attached to the associated requisition.

-Purchases whose estimated value will be from \$3,500.00 to \$10,000.00 may be made through quotes or competitive written bids; these may be emailed to Procurement Services by the vendor, but must meet any designated submission deadlines.
+Purchases whose estimated value will be from \$3,500.00 to \$10,000.00 may be made through quotes or competitive written bids; these may be emailed to Procurement Services by the vendor, but must meet bid deadlines.
 These bids are not read publicly.
 Currently, State law requires a minimum of three competitive bids for items that are under \$10,000 when possible.

-J. Competitive Sealed Bidding
+Competitive Sealed Bidding